Prap21/Form-Validation/README.md

 - JavaScript: For real-time input validation and dynamic DOM updates

 🚀 Live Demo
-Try the live version here: Live Demo Link
+Try the live version here: [Form Validation](https://Prap21.github.io/Form-Validation/)

 ⚙️ How It Works
 - Input Fields: The form includes fields such as name, email, and password.